2K Crafts

 I used some vintage-inspired fabric I found at the thrift store for $1.50 for 2 yards!
 The print inspired my color palette: Mint, Pink Carnation, Jonquil, Carrot, and I also added Raspberry Ice (a fuschia color).
 There are 160 total colors to choose from in the line, not only in satin finish but also pearl, metallic, glitter (woo!) and high-gloss.

 Because I plan to wash the bag periodically (since it will be holding dirty clothes), I want to make sure the paint will stay on.
 It’s amazing that I can use the same paint I just spray painted on wood onto fabric as well!
 All I have to do is mix the paint with fabric medium (2 parts paint, 1 part medium) and after heat setting after 24 hours, it’s safe to go in the wash!
+By the way, Martha Stewart paint line not only can be applied to wood and fabric, but also glass (dishwasher safe), terra cotta, metal and ceramic.
+In addition, they are suitable for indoor/outdoor use and are non-toxic so children can use them as well.

 Image Source